rwy7/circt/docs/Dialects/FIRRTL/FIRRTLAnnotations.md

 Specify the "parent" of an output directory.

-When verilog is output, some modules will have user-specified output directories.
-If a private module is instantiated only under an output directory, then it can be "pulled in" to that directory, too.
+When Verilog is output, some modules will have user-specified output directories.
+When a module M is only instantiated by modules which have a common output directory D, we can also output module M in that same directory D.

-If a module is instantiated under multiple output directories, the module is placed in the output directory that is the least-common-ancestor of the module's uses.
-The least-common-ancestor is identified according to these output directory declaration annotations.
+If the module M is instantiated by modules which have different output directories DS, then the module M is placed in the output directory that is the least-common-ancestor (LCA) of the directories DS.
+The LCA is identified according to this output directory declaration annotation.

-The default output directory is implicitly the most general output directory.
+The intuition behind this annotation is that modules output in the declared directory should only depend on modules which are output in an ancestor directory.
+Then, the LCA can be thought of as the "most specific" output directory that still makes the module M available at all its instantiation sites.

-When a directory isn't explicitly declared, then the parent is presumed to be the default output directory.
+When an output directory isn't explicitly declared, then its parent directory is implicitly the default output directory.

 Example:
 ```json